It’s only natural that people try to replicate their success.

 Using geolocation services has gradually become an integral part of modern life: every 3rd adult American uses geolocation services at least once a week.

-The main idea behind the app that we’ve developed recently (Juvo), is to help local communities organize meetups and exchange information.
+The main idea behind the Juvo app we’ve developed recently is to help local communities organize meetups and exchange information.
 Users can ask questions, post advice, ask for assistance or broadcast a message to all the community members within a customizable radius.

-All of the most popular instant messengers allow users to share their location together with status changes, so users expect to have this feature in every new messenger they upload.
+Most popular instant messengers allow users to share their location together with status changes, so users expect to have this feature in every new chat app they download.

 Have you ever watched Mission: Impossible and thought: “I could use those fancy self-destroying messages”?

-In addition to destroying the messages in a way that makes their recovery with special software impossible, chat apps like Wickr prevent you from taking screenshots (which nevertheless can be bypassed using an external camera).
+Some chat apps like Wickr go even further on the privacy front and destroy the messages in a way that makes their recovery impossible, even with special software.
+They also prevent users from taking screenshots (which nevertheless can be bypassed using a second camera).

-With this function, you can create a group of selected contacts once and then repeatedly send messages to all of them.
-These texts appear to recipients as normal non-group messages.
+Create a group of selected contacts and send a message to all of them with a single touch.
+The texts would appear to recipients as normal non-group messages.

 The thing that sets broadcasting apart from the group messages is that their recipients have no way of identifying other people who received the broadcasted message.

-Broadcasts are extremely popular among news agencies and bloggers.
-New users may be acquired if a public person or a magazine offers their fans to join their broadcast.
+Broadcasts are extremely popular among news agencies and bloggers who offer their fans to join their broadcast.

-Broadcasts are also incredibly valuable for brands and marketers.
-After acquiring customers’ phone numbers, they can send promotional messages that will be treated as any other personal message.
+They are also incredibly valuable for brands and marketers.
+After acquiring customers’ phone numbers, they can send promotional messages that will be treated as a personal message.

-As of Q1 2018, 2 million apps were available on Apple’s App Store and 3.8 million apps were available on Google Play.
-23% of users will leave an app after the first use and never come back.
+As of Q1 2020, 1.85 million apps were available on the App Store and 2.56 million apps on Google Play.

 It’s clear that you need something to stand out from the crowd.
 Here is what we suggest:

-- Pinpoint your business niche.
 Having a general-purpose messenger like WhatsApp can be rad but the competition is steep.
-It may be more beneficial to launch a more specialized app.
-There are plenty of success stories out there.
+It may be smarter to launch a more specialized app.

-In 2015 Mateusz Mach, a 17-year old from Poland made Five, the first messenger made specifically for the deaf.
+In 2015 Mateusz Mach, a 17-year old from Poland made Five, the first messenger for the deaf people.
 It uses custom stickers and animations which look like sign language.
 The app’s success was a neat surprise that proves you can succeed with a bit of out the box thinking.

-DocTalk is another specialized messenger.
-It connects doctors and their patients.
+DocTalk is another specialized messenger that connects doctors and patients.
 After finding a physician, you can subscribe to him/her and ask health-related questions.
-You can get info on your prescription or a quick consultation without waiting in lines full of sneezing people.
+You can get info on your prescription or a quick consultation without waiting in lines full of sneezing people..

-Again, Juvo targets local associations and clubs of the Nordic region, providing them with custom features for communities.
+Again, Juvo targets local associations and clubs in the Nordic region, providing them with custom features for communities.